Lyricist Lounge

 The Lyricist Lounge is a hip hop showcase of rappers, emcees, DJs, and Graffiti artists.

 It has spawned the album Lyricist Lounge, Volume One, Lyricist Lounge 2 and Lyricist Lounge & Ecko Unlimited presents: Underground Airplay, as well as a television show, The Lyricist Lounge Show.

 The Lyricist Lounge was founded in 1991 by hip hop aficionados Danny Castro and Anthony Marshall.
-It was a series of open mic events hosted in a small studio apartment in the Lower East Side section of New York City.
+It was a series of open mic events hosted in a small studio apartment on the Lower East Side of Manhattan in New York City.